 WHO should be easy.
 A prospective business partner?
 An investor?
 Know who you're dealing with, and get their full contact information on the NDA.

-Remember that things in the "public domain" that are already known or obtainable from other sources won't be protected -- this is just for your specific idea.
+Remember that things in the "public domain" that are already known or obtainable from other sources won't be protected -- this NDA is just for your specific disclosures.

-You can protect an idea submitted to someone if you make it very clear that you expect to be compensated for the value of your idea.
-When these "idea submission" cases are litigated, there is usually a written contract, but sometimes there is just a convincing paper trail -- such as confirming emails of verbal agreements -- that establishes that someone disclosed an idea with the expectation of being compensated.
-Verbal testimony can help, too, but your best defense against idea theft is getting your recipient to acknowledge that you expect to be paid for the value of your idea.
+You can protect an idea submitted to someone if you make it very clear that you expect to be compensated for the value of your idea, and they agree to accept your idea on those terms.
+They agree that if your idea has value to them and they demonstrate that value by using your idea, then they owe you compensation.
+When these "idea submission" cases are litigated, there is usually a written contract, but sometimes there is just a convincing paper trail, such as email or texts that confirm meetings, phone calls, oral agreements, collaboration and development sessions, etc. That evidence establishes that someone disclosed an idea with the expectation of being compensated.
+Oral testimony helps too, but your best defense against 'idea theft' is getting your recipient to acknowledge that you expect to be paid for the value of your idea.
 If you can't prove you had an agreement, you won't be able to enforce your claim.